Coffee Creek, Montana: History

 A post office has been in operation in Coffee Creek since 1914.
 The community took its name from nearby Coffee Creek.

-Coffee Creek used to be a large town before the invention of the car when railroad was the main form of transportation and then many reasons that the town tore down were like fires, supply and demand, and mostly because the invention of the car.
+Coffee Creek used to be a large town when railways were the main form of transportation.
+There were a number of reasons for the town's decline including fires, supply and demand, and the invention of the car.

+Name

+Coffee Creek's name was based off the dark brown color of the waterway through the community.